 2. Get strategic with Social Security

-3. Have a conversation about caregiving, just in case.
+3. Have a conversation about caregiving, just in case

 The top reason that people leave the workforce before their intended retirement age is for health reasons -- not necessarily their own.
 Instead, they, especially women, are prone to find themselves retiring earlier than planned.
-The impact wouldn’t just affect a household’s income today but can trickle down into the future, through reduced contributions to retirement plans and Social Security.
+The impact wouldn’t just affect a household’s income today but can trickle down into the future, through reduced contributions to retirement plans and Social Security benefits.

-1. Watch out for the QDRO.
+1. Watch out for the QDRO

 Typically, any contributions that were put into a 401(k) during the course of the marriage are considered joint property that should be split during a divorce (unless a prenuptial agreement was in place).
 A Qualified Domestic Relations Order, or QDRO, is required to split apart 401(k)s and similar retirement plans, though is not required for IRAs.
-What you need to know is they can be expensive, running around $500 (or more) -- except if you have a Human Interest plan.
+What you need to know is they can be expensive to process, running around $500 (or more) -- except if you have a Human Interest plan.
 A QDRO is just one of more than twenty 401(k) transaction fees we eliminated in 2020.

 2. Know what it means for Social Security